Everything You Need to Know About Climbing Nevado Mateo

 The photos looked beautiful and the tour agencies insisted it was fine for beginners, but we had such an exhausting and terrifying experience climbing Misti Volcano in Arequipa that I didn’t trust the agencies at all when they promised we could do it.
 I couldn’t find much information online about the mountain and if it was suitable for beginners, so I’m here to answer that question for you.

 We decided to take the risk and try climbing Nevado Mateo and I’m so glad we did.
 It was amazing, easy, and safe – even for beginners.
-If you’re considering climbing it but are on the fence, read about our experience below.
+If you’re considering climbing Nevado Mateo, here’s everything you need to know to make it happen!

-Hike Time: We’re fairly slow, and it took us 4 hours total to climb and descend
+Hike Time: We’re fairly slow, and it took us 4 hours total to climb Nevado Mateo and descend again.

-Cost: $90pp for all gear, English speaking guide, and transportation.
-You’ll need an additional $3.50 each in cash for entrance into Huascaran National Park.
-If you plan on visiting more during your stay, you can buy a 3-week pass to the park for $20.
+Our trip to Nevado Mateo cost $90 pp for all gear, English speaking guide, and transportation.
+However, on top of this you’ll also need an additional 12 soles / 3.50 usd each in cash for entrance into Huascaran National Park.
+If you plan on visiting more during your stay, you can buy a 3-week pass to the park for 65 soles / 20 usd.

-Tour Agency: This is the first and only agency I’ve recommended in Peru because they went above and beyond to make the experience safe with high-quality gear and equipment.
-I definitely recommend Dario at Peruvian Classic Adventures for your tours in Huaraz (and no, I’m not getting paid to say this, they really are great.)
-When choosing an agency, ask to see the gear you’ll be using and keep in mind that licensed mountain guides are only allowed to take 3 people per guide up the mountain with them.
-So, if your guide is taking more than that, he’s either not licensed or not following the safety guidelines correctly.
+When choosing an agency to climb Nevado Mateo, ask to see the gear you’ll be using and keep in mind that licensed mountain guides are only allowed to take three people per guide up the mountain with them.
+So, if your guide talks about taking more than that, he’s either not licensed or not following the safety guidelines correctly.

 We quickly put on all our gear.
 For me, that meant leggings, a sweater, a jacket, headband, and the agency’s heavy waterproof pants, down coat, and ski gloves.
 Whew.
 Then we packed up the harnesses, ice picks, crampons, water, and snacks, and put on our helmets for the climb.